 How to make potatoes au gratin:

-This casserole is made with thinly slice potatoes, layered with butter bits, grated cheese and fresh thyme leaves.
-A mixture of cream, garlic, salt and pepper is poured over the top then baked until the potatoes are tender.
+This casserole is made with thinly slice potatoes, layered with butter bits, grated cheese and fresh thyme leaves and seasoned with salt and pepper.
+A mixture of cream and garlic, is poured over the top then baked until the potatoes are tender.
 It is topped with a golden crust of crunchy toasted Panko breadcrumbs.
 Toasted Panko breadcrumbs mixed with Parmesan cheese creates a crunchy, golden crust on top of the casserole.

 - Spread the breadcrumbs onto a rimmed baking sheet and bake in a 400°F oven until lightly toasted.
 Remove from the oven and reserve.

-- Mix up the cream, grated garlic, salt and pepper in a pitcher or jar and set aside.
+- Mix up the cream and grated garlic in a pitcher or jar and set aside.

-- Peel the potatoes and slice them very thinly.
+- Peel the potatoes and slice them very thinly at 1/8-inch.
 A mandolin works well as the slices are all uniform in thickness.
-You can also use the slicing blade of a food processor or a sharp knife.
+You can also use the 3mm slicing blade of a food processor or a sharp knife.

 - Arrange one-third of the potatoes in a layer on the bottom of a two-quart casserole dish.
 Be sure to first give the dish a coating of non-stick oil spray.

-- Dot the potatoes with bits of butter, sprinkle with a little fresh thyme leaves then distribute one-third of the cheese on the layer and add 1/2 cup of the cream mixture.
+- Dot the potatoes with bits of butter, sprinkle with the salt and pepper mixture and a little fresh thyme leaves then distribute one-third of the cheese on the layer and add 1/2 cup of the cream mixture.

 - Continue the layering process for a total of three layers finishing with the cream mixture.